Big Sixth for Modesto Ties Series at Two Apiece

 UP NEXT: Game five is also scheduled for a 6:40 PM first pitch, with RHP Chia-Shi Shen (1-0, 6.30) going for Modesto versus RHP Sam Stuhr (3-4, 7.21) for Stockton.

 Single game tickets, mini plans, and group outings are all on sale for the 2025 season.
-For more information, call the Ports front office at 209-644-1900.
+For more information, call the Ports front office at 209-644-1900 or email at info@stocktonports.com.

+tfitzgerald@stocktonports.com About the Ports The City of Stockton has a long, rich baseball history.
+Professional baseball first came to the city in 1888, when the Stockton ballclub won the independent California League's inaugural championship.
+That same summer, Ernest Thayer reportedly drew the inspiration for his famous poem "Casey at the Bat" at a Stockton home game, which were played on the same site as present-day Banner Island Ballpark.

+The current era in Stockton's professional baseball history began in 1941 with the Stockton Fliers, a charter member of the California League.
+After a four-season hiatus during World War II from 1942-45, the franchise returned in 1946 with a new nickname: the Stockton Ports, a nod to the city's massive seaport - the biggest inland port in the state of California and the hub of transport and commerce in the San Joaquin Valley.

 - Big Sixth for Modesto Ties Series at Two Apiece - Stockton Ports